code42/developer.code42.com/CONTRIBUTING.md

 ```
 ---
-title: <insert whatever you to be in the browser's title bar here>
+title: <insert whatever you want to be in the browser's title bar here>

 toc_footers:
   - <a href='https://github.com/slatedocs/slate'>Documentation Powered by Slate</a>